U.S. lawmakers meet Taiwanese president in surprise visit - ExBulletin

 U.S. lawmakers meet Taiwanese president in surprise visit

-TAIPEI, Taiwan – Five U.S. lawmakers met with Taiwanese President Tsai Ing-wen on Friday in a one-day surprise visit intended to reaffirm U.S. steadfast support for the autonomous island.
+TAIPEI, Taiwan (AP) Five US lawmakers met Taiwanese President Tsai Ing-wen on Friday in a one-day surprise visit intended to reaffirm the United States’ steadfast support for the autonomous island.

 The bipartisan group of US House of Representatives lawmakers arrived in Taiwan on Thursday evening and are scheduled to meet with senior leaders, including Tsai, said the American Institute in Taiwan, the de facto US embassy. .
 No further details were provided on their itinerary.